 Buying used isn’t always about finding the cheapest car, truck, or SUV possible.
 Sometimes, it’s about maximizing the value of a larger budget.
 If you have about $30,000 to spend and you’re in the market for a used SUV, you have a vast range of options from full-size, highly capable SUVs to smaller, more city-friendly crossovers, with some fun-to-drive options both on-road and off.

-For a full-size SUV with immense capability, few can match the 2017 Chevrolet Tahoe.
-Able to tow up to 8,600 pounds, yet also available with 4-wheel drive (4WD) and seating for nine passengers, the 2017 Tahoe is a great all-arounder — although it’s not the most fuel efficient.
-On our budget, you can choose whichever trim suits you best, including the top-spec Premier trim with adaptive cruise control, a rear-seat entertainment system, leather upholstery, and more.
+For a full-size SUV with immense capability, few can match the 2019 Chevrolet Tahoe.
+Able to tow up to 8,600 pounds, yet also available with 4-wheel drive (4WD) and seating for nine passengers, the 2019 Tahoe is a great all-arounder, although it’s not the most fuel-efficient.
+On our budget, you can choose whichever trim suits you best, including the top-spec Premier trim with adaptive cruise control, a rear-seat entertainment system, leather upholstery, and more, although the next-to-top LT trim may offer more examples in our price range.

-The 2021 Honda CR-V is probably a familiar face — you may have even owned one before — because it’s an incredibly popular SUV thanks to its practical size, efficiency, affordability, and reliability.
+The 2022 Honda CR-V is probably a familiar face — you may have even owned one from a different model year before — because it’s an incredibly popular SUV thanks to its practical size, efficiency, affordability, and reliability.
 Seemingly larger on the inside than the outside, the CR-V is more capacious than its compact SUV tag would suggest.
 Look for loaded Touring or EX-L models on a $30,000 budget.
+Alternatively, consider the CR-V Hybrid, also available in top-spec Touring trim on our budget.

-If you like the CR-V but need seating for seven or eight people and even more cargo space, the 2019 Honda Pilot is likely a great fit.
+If you like the CR-V but need seating for seven or eight people and even more cargo space, the 2021 Honda Pilot is likely a great fit.
 Equally well known for its family-friendly features, the Pilot is also sure-footed in foul weather, especially with the optional all-wheel-drive (AWD) system, and its standard 280-horsepower V6 engine provides ample pep for short freeway merges.
-The top-tier Touring and Elite trims are within reach of our budget, with a moonroof, leather upholstery, heated second-row seats, wireless phone charging, a hands-free tailgate, and more.
+The top-tier Touring, Elite, and Black Edition trims are all within reach of our budget, offering a moonroof, leather upholstery, heated second-row seats, wireless phone charging, a hands-free tailgate, and more.

 7. 2023 Nissan Rogue